-Officers from GTPD can support the investigation and prosecution of cases, and ensure the well-being of victims.
+GTPD officers are trained to help ensure the well-being of victims, provide transportation to Grady Hospital for treatment, and support the investigation and prosecution of cases.
 Several members of GTPD are involved with the Sexual Violence Prevention Alliance on campus.

-Office of the Vice President for Student Life and Dean of Students - 404-894-6367 The Office of the Vice President for Student Life and Dean of Students can serve as an advocate for students in reporting incidents of sexual violence, and provide resources and referrals for victims.
+Office of the AVP for Student Engagement and Well-Being and Dean of Students - 404-894-2565

+The Office of the AVP for Student Engagement and Well-Being and Dean of Students can serve as an advocate for students in reporting incidents of sexual violence and provide resources and referrals for victims.
 It also enforces Institute judicial actions in response to sexual violence through the Office of Student Integrity.

-Women's Resource Center (WRC) - 404-385-0230 Confidential staff in the Women's Resource Center, a unit in the Division of Student Life, work to connect victim-survivors with Advocates in Health Initiatives, as well as provide additional resources for those who may be struggling with classes, relationships, or other significant matters that may have resulted from their experience.
+Women's Resource Center (WRC) - 404-385-0230

+Confidential staff in the Women's Resource Center, a unit in the Division of Student Life, work to connect victim-survivors with Advocates in Health Initiatives, as well as provide additional resources for those who may be struggling with classes, relationships, or other significant matters that may have resulted from their experience.